Herbert Schoen: Playing career

 The defender played internationally with the East Germany national team in the 1950s.

 On club level he appeared in 179 Oberliga matches.

 Coaching career

-Herbert Schoen continued as youth coach at SC Dynamo Berlin and then BFC Dynamo after retiring as a player He trained players such as Werner Voigt and Frank Terletzki.
+Herbert Schoen continued as youth coach at SC Dynamo Berlin and then BFC Dynamo after retiring as a player.
+He would train players such as Werner Voigt and Frank Terletzki.
 Schoen was a tough-as-nails defender during his playing career.
 Voigt remembers how Schoen forced the players to throw snowballs at each other, but the players were not allowed to fend them off with their hands, they were only allowed to dodge, to increase the ability to react.
 Schoen was also the first coach of Frank Terletzki.
 Teletzki has described Schoen as a "tough dog".
 He claims that learned virtues such as discipline and hardness towards oneself from Schoen.
 Terletzki said: "It didn't matter to us whether it was pouring rain or snowing, we always trained."